Extreme ultraviolet late-phase flares as observed by EVE and AIA on board the Solar Dynamics Observatory: Flare list

 \begingroup \endgroup

-\section{Flare List}
+\section{Flare list}

-A list of all ELP flares between May 1, 2010 and May 26, 2014 can be found in the online Zenodo archive, available at \url{https://doi.org/10.5281/zenodo.16843603}.
-The table describes the characteristics of all 179 ELP flares found in the aforementioned timeframe.
-Only flares above C3.0 have been taken into account.
+A list of all ELP flares between May 1, 2010 and May 26, 2014 can be found in the online \href{https://doi.org/10.5281/zenodo.16843603}{Zenodo archive}.
+The table describes the characteristics of all 179 ELP flares found in the aforementioned time frame.
+Only flares above C3.0 are taken into account.
 The first and second column describe the date and GOES SXR peak time ($t_{max}$) of the flare, while the third column indicates the GOES class.
 The fourth column describes the heliographic location on the solar disk as viewed from Earth.
 Column 5 expresses whether the flare was accompanied by a CME.
 Stars in this column indicate an uncertain flare--CME relationship.
 The sixth column characterizes the shape of the flare ribbons.
 Column 7 contains the duration of the flare ($T_{flare}$) according to GOES measurements.
-Columns 8 through 10 express the time delay between main--phase and late--phase maximum ($\Delta t$), the duration of the late phase ($T_{LP}$) and the ratio of the two peaks derived from the EVE~33.5~nm measurements.
-Uncertainties have been estimated according to Sec.~\ref{subsubsec:uncertainties}.
+Columns 8 through 10 express the time delay between main-phase and late-phase maximum ($\Delta t$), the duration of the late phase ($T_{LP}$), and the ratio of the two peaks derived from the EVE~33.5~nm measurements.
+Uncertainties were estimated according to Sect.~\ref{subsubsec:uncertainties}.
 In column 9, stars mark events where no clear end of the late phase could be determined.

 \end{appendix}